… or ginger/rusty shielding is hawt!

 I simply start with a minimum amount and add more (during the process) until I reach the desired effect.

-The process was started when I’ve turned on a power source.
+The process started when I turned on a power source.
 In the beginning, I had to ramp up voltage up to 9.2V to get 1A of current flowing through the solution.

-I’ve quickly realized my mistake.
+I quickly realized my mistake.
 At the beginning of such a process, when there still is a lot of ‘live rust’, the reaction takes place where resistance is the lowest.
-Meaning, it will happen as close an anode as possible.
-It was corrected by moving an anode around few times during the de
+Meaning, that it will happen as close to an anode as possible.
+It was corrected by moving an anode around a few times during the de

 Also, it is very important to reduce the voltage as rust disappears.
 Otherwise, the voltage will rise very quickly which is undesirable.

 A bit of sanding was needed to remove a thin layer of remaining oxides.